 2. UVGI uses “destructive properties” of UV light for disinfecting the air and preventing certain infectious diseases from spreading.

 Which of the statements given above is/are correct?

 (d) Neither 1 nor 2

-The post [Editorial Analysis] Stop the return to laissez-faire appeared first on Aspirant World.
+The post [Editorial Analysis] COVID lockdown is seen as a cover for Jammu and Kashmir appeared first on Aspirant World.